-Myriad Botanical Gardens offers a variety of art exhibitions yearly in our Visitor Lobby of the Crystal Bridge Conservatory.
-View the gallery free during lobby hours.
+Myriad Botanical Gardens offers a variety of art exhibitions yearly in the Crystal Bridge Art Gallery at the Conservatory Lobby.
+View the gallery free during lobby hours: Open 10 a.m. to 5 p.m.
+Tuesday through Saturday, Sunday 12 p.m. to 5 p.m.
+Closed Mondays.
 Works of art are for sale.

 “Friendship” Sculpture: Well-known Boston artist, Nancy Schön, has captured the true nature of friendship in this bronze sculpture of two prairie dogs on display in the Children’s Garden.

 Location: Children’s Garden

 “Gateway” Sculpture: Artist Hans Van de Bovenkamp created the 14-foot red abstract sculpture as a means to connect the organic forms of nature with urban architecture and the environment.

 Northwest corner of the Gardens, at the corner of Hudson and Sheridan avenues.

 “Goldfish” Sculpture: This Texas Cream Limestone sculpture measuring approximately 18” x 4’ x 5’ 10” displayed on the lake level is a Fancy Tail Goldfish.
 This sculpture was created by Oklahoma City artist, Kendall Howerton.